The science and savings behind living walls

 We’ve all been to those offices that have a plethora of fake plants around every corner you turn.
 While visually appealing at times, they don’t actually add any positive benefits to the space outside of looking good from afar and even tricking a few people into thinking they’re the real thing.

-To really make a noticeable difference in air quality and energy conservation, you need real plants.
+To really make a noticeable difference in air quality and energy conservation, facilities management teams need to embrace biophilic design and introduce real plants.
 Nedlaw Living Walls is a company that specializes in providing custom living wall biofilters that address both of those elements while maintaining a high standard of design expertise.
 We talked to Nedlaw Design Consultant Mitchell Cowburn to get the scoop on living walls and how they help build more efficient office spaces.

 To kick things off, can you give us the “elevator pitch” on why a company would want to incorporate a living wall into their office space — other than for obvious aesthetic purposes?